Sir John Garrard, 3rd Baronet

 Sir John Garrard, 3rd Baronet (1638–1701), was an English politician.

 Garrard was the eldest son of Sir John Garrard, 2nd Baronet, of the Garrard baronets and Jane Lambard, daughter of Sir Moulton Lambard, and educated at Christ Church, Oxford (1657) and the Inner Temple (1658).
-He succeeded his father in the baronetcy and to Lamer Park, Wheathampstead in Herefordshire in 1686.
+He succeeded his father in the baronetcy and to Lamer Park, Wheathampstead in Hertfordshire in 1686.

 He was elected a Member of Parliament for Ludgershall in October 1679 and for Amersham in 1698 and for 7 January to 13 January 1701.

 He was High Sheriff of Hertfordshire for 1690–91.